keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

         ```

 ??? example "Accessing KEPTN_CONTEXT environment variable"

-    === "Accessing KEPTN_CONTEXT in a Deno task"

     For Tasks triggered as pre- and post- deployment of applications
     on Kubernetes, Keptn populates an environment variable called `KEPTN_CONTEXT`.
     As all environment variables, this can be accessed using language specific methods.

-        An example in Deno would be the following:
+    === "Accessing KEPTN_CONTEXT in a Deno task"

         ```javascript
         let context = Deno.env.get("KEPTN_CONTEXT");